durgeshbhagat/ExtendibleHashing/README.md

 	6) Removing unneccary print statement /*Done*/
 	7) Managing proper vaiable and function name, insserting proper comment /*Done*/
 	8) Handle one Error : for two time doubling directory : local depth is not update properly
+	9) CHange the position of { bracket in program